ual/ual_model_workspace/README.md

 I think it will save headaches later on if we use an explicitly-defined Python environment for working on this.

-My approach for this has been to use Conda `environment.yml` files.
+My approach in the past has been to use Conda `environment.yml` files.
 Not sure if this is the best way, so feel free to suggest alternatives.

-1. Install the environment specified in the repository (this is slow):
+1. Install the environment specified in the repository - this part is slow:

 `conda env create -f environment.yml`